Brazil country brief - Bilateral Fact Sheet

 - Brazil students in Australia (2020 Dept of Education)

 # This data is owned by Home Affairs.
 It provides quarterly updates to this data on its website

 High level engagement

-- 2021 October – Minister for Trade, Tourism and Investment Tehan met Foreign Minister Carlos Franca in Paris (OECD MCM side-meeting)
+- 2021 October – then Minister for Trade, Tourism and Investment Tehan met Foreign Minister Carlos Franca in Paris (OECD MCM side-meeting)

-- 2021 May – Minister for Trade, Tourism and Investment Tehan spoke with Foreign Minister Carlos França (virtual meeting)
+- 2021 May – then Minister for Trade, Tourism and Investment Tehan spoke with Foreign Minister Carlos França (virtual meeting)

 - 2020 January – 41st Cairns Group Ministerial

 - 2019 September – Brazilian Parliamentary delegation visited Australia.

 - 2019 August – Ministry of Infrastructure delegation visit to Australia

 - 2019 July – Secretary of Ministry of Mining visited Australia for LADU

 - 2018 September – Assistant Minister for International Development and the Pacific Anne Ruston attended the 67th International Whaling Commission Meeting in Florianopolis.

 - 2018 July – Agriculture and Water Resources Minister David Littleproud visited São Paulo.